-The objective is to serve lunch to Ruff’’s hungry movie crew.
+The objective of FETCH!
+LUNCH RUSH is to serve lunch to Ruff’’s hungry movie crew.
 Your children will need quick wits, room to move and game pieces.

 Start by printing off the “augmented reality” PDFs.
 The pdfs can be sent via email from the app or found on the PBS Kids website.
 Cut out the pieces and place them around the space where you are playing (yes, you can put them on people too).